nVotesOrg/nMix/docs/guide.md

     ```
 2. Specify and post election configuration

-    For the purposes of the nMix protocol, an election is fundamentally described by the following attributes
+    For the purposes of the nMix protocol, an election is fundamentally described by the following attributes:

     * Election public key security level
     * Set of participating authorities (trustees + ballotbox authority)
     * Number of questions